system76/docs/_articles/pop-basics.md

 ![Pop Desktop](/images/pop-basics/pop-shop.png)

-You can find options for the current application window you're working in using the Menu Bar at the top of the screen.
+You can find options for the current window you're working in using the Menu Bar at the top of the screen.

 ![Pop Desktop](/images/pop-basics/pop-top-menu.png)